Skip to content

 What language is Hiroshima-ben?

-Hiroshima-ben is a dialect of Japanese.
+Hiroshima-ben is a dialect of the Japanese language.

 Which region is Hiroshima-ben associated with?